bitbldr/sprocket/README.md

 is loosely derived from the metaphor of a bicycle's sprocket, cassette and chain.

-Sprocket combines the best of LiveView server-side productivity and scalability, React components and Elm functional state management patterns all wrapped up and implemented in Gleam, a type-safe language built on the venerable BEAM (Erlang Virtual Machine).
+Sprocket combines the best of LiveView server-side productivity and scalability, React components and Elm functional state management patterns all implemented in Gleam, a type-safe language built on the venerable BEAM (Erlang Virtual Machine).

 Similar to LiveView, an initial static view is rendered as HTML on the "first paint" which then establishes a connection to the server over a WebSocket to facilitate sending browser events and receiving view update diffs.
 These update patches are rendered to browser DOM using morphdom.
 Like React, declarative views are built using functional